honeycombio/honeycomb-opentelemetry-dotnet/examples/aspnetcore/README.md

 # Honeycomb.OpenTelemetry ASP.NET Core web example

 This example shows how to use the Honeycomb OpenTelemetry distro with a .NET Core web application.
+This example also includes metrics and automatic instrumentation of Redis.

 ## Using the Example